Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Introduction

 Therefore, these games are in some sense more general than problem \eqref{eq:minmax-coupled}, which can only model zero-sum Stackelberg games.
-On the other hand, typically in Stackelberg games the action space of the follower (resp. the leader) is independent of the action of the leader (resp. the follower); see, e.g., \cite[sec.
-2.6.1]{zhang2015multi}.
+On the other hand, typically in Stackelberg games the action space of the follower (resp. the leader) is independent of the action of the leader (resp.\ the follower); see, e.g., \cite[sec.\ 2.6.1]{zhang2015multi}.
 As a result, problem \eqref{eq:minmax-coupled} extends the zero-sum Stackelberg games by taking into consideration the interactions between the players' actions.

-{\bf Bi-level optimization.} Finally, we would like to discuss the relationship between problem \eqref{eq:minmax-coupled} and bi-level optimization problems of the following form
+{\bf Bi-level optimization.} Finally, we would like to discuss the relationship between problem \eqref{eq:minmax-coupled} and bi-level optimization problems of the following form:

-Bi-level optimization was formally introduced in \cite{bracken1973mathematical, bracken1974defense, bracken1974technical}, and it is also related to the broader class of problems of Mathematical Programming with Equilibrium Constraints \cite{luo_pang_ralph_1996}.
-A generic instance of bi-level problems includes all minimax problems as special cases, with or without coupled constraint; see \cite{colson2005bilevel, dempe2020bilevel, sinha2017review, liu2021investigating} for a number of survey papers on this topic.
+Bi-level optimization was formally introduced in \cite{bracken1973mathematical}, and it is also related to the broader class of problems of Mathematical Programming with Equilibrium Constraints \cite{luo_pang_ralph_1996}.
+A generic instance of bi-level problems includes all minimax problems as special cases, with or without coupled constraint; see \cite{colson2005bilevel, dempe2020bilevel, liu2021investigating} for a number of survey papers.
 However, bi-level optimization problems are in general very challenging to solve.
-There are several reasons for that \cite{liu2021investigating}: 1) even linear bi-level problems are NP-hard, 2) the lower-level problem might have multiple solutions, 3) the feasible region defined by the lower-level problem can be a non-convex set, 4) they are non-smooth in general.
+More precisely \cite{liu2021investigating}: 1) even linear bi-level problems are NP-hard, 2) the lower-level problem might have multiple solutions, 3) the feasible region defined by the lower-level problem can be a non-convex set, 4) they are non-smooth in general.